-The Trinidad and Tobago Defence Force (TTDF), has a total staff establishment of six thousand, three hundred and eighty-five (6,385) uniform officers; and forty-eight (48) permanent and twenty-three (23) contracted civilian positions, comprising four (4) Formations, namely, the Trinidad and Tobago Regiment, the Trinidad and Tobago Coast Guard, the Trinidad and Tobago Air Guard and the Trinidad and Tobago Defence Force Reserves.
-While the Commander-in-Chief of the Trinidad and Tobago Defence Force is the President of the Republic of Trinidad and Tobago, the operational head of the Defence Force is the Chief of Defence Staff (CDS).
-The CDS operates from the Defence Force Headquarters and is supported by the Vice Chief of Defence Staff (VCDS).
-A Commanding Officer leads each of the Formations of the Defence Force.
-The Chain of Command is outlined hereunder:
+The TTDF, which has a total staff establishment of five thousand, nine hundred and sixty-three (5,963) persons, comprises four (4) Formations, namely, the Trinidad and Tobago Regiment (TTR), the Trinidad and Tobago Coast Guard (TTCG), the Trinidad and Tobago Air Guard (TTAG) and the Trinidad and Tobago Defence Force Reserves (TTDFR).
+There are also, forty-eight (48) permanent and twenty-three (23) contracted civilian positions, comprising a Headquarters Unit.
+Whereas the President of the Republic of Trinidad and Tobago is Commander-in-Chief of the Trinidad and Tobago Defence Force, the Chief of Defence Staff (CDS) is vested with the responsibility for the operational use of the TTDF, subject to any special or general directions of the Minister of National Security in accordance with Section 191(2) of the Defence Act, Chapter 14:01.
+The CDS operates from the Defence Force Headquarters and is supported by the Vice Chief of Defence Staff (VCDS) and the Commanding Officers for each of the four (4) formations of the TTDF.
+The Defence Force Headquarters comprises both Administration and Operational units, as follows: